As of 2024, about 800 million blogs exist on the internet.

 1. Personal Blog

-The blogger writes about his hobbies, beliefs, interests, feelings, experiences, and even frustrations.
+The blogger writes about his hobbies, beliefs, interests, feelings, experiences, and frustrations.
 The blog’s success depends on whether or not the blog owner can find other people whose thoughts resonate.

 From there on, a community is built.
 It’s important to know that the content of a personal blog is not niche-specific.
 The blogger may write about anything that pleases him.